 Amber Reed is 25 years old.
 She was a PE teacher and is now a full time rugby player.
 She has won a World Cup and has JUST won a 6 Nations Championship Grand Slam.
-Her dad is a former Scotland International and British Lions Lock forward.
+Her uncle is a former Scotland International and British Lions Lock forward.
 Amber is a versatile fly half and centre who has become one of the strongest players in the World.
 Happiness is Egg Shaped was delighted when Amber took time to answer some questions!

 You have played many sports (to a good level too!)
 Why rugby?
 Who were your role models when you were younger?